Key takeaways from the recent Population Health Management Summit

 Unfortunately, there are quite a few silos that exist throughout health care today that hinder such interdisciplinary progress.
 And to make population health effective, these silos must be removed.

-In many ways, electronic health record (EHR) technology is central to breaking down these barriers and reconnecting the various components of health care to provide the level of interaction and interoperability necessary for population health.
+In many ways, EHR technology is central to breaking down these barriers and reconnecting the various components of health care to provide the level of interaction and interoperability necessary for population health.

-Some EHR platforms are even designed to make population health management easier and intuitive for LTPAC users, enabling essential, cross-setting communication and promoting a continuum of care between practitioners and facilities.
+Some EHR platform designs make population health management easier and intuitive for LTPAC users, enabling essential, cross-setting communication and promoting a continuum of care between practitioners and facilities.
 “Interoperability, communication, and workflow optimization are vital components to how we created and continue to evolve GEHRIMED,” said Cindy Ireland, Vice President of Product Development for GPM, Corp. (the developer of GEHRIMED).
 “EHRs should allow practitioners to provide the best care possible for their patients and streamline the requirements needed for whatever payment model they are working in.”

 - Cohort evaluation: Using data to identify gaps in care